abhinavsri360/debugathon/README.md

 ## :star: Contributions

 This is an open-source project, feel free to enhance the same by your valuable contributions.
-Make sure to follow the [guidelines](CONTRIBUTING.md).
+Make sure to follow the [open-source contribution guidelines](https://opensource.guide/how-to-contribute/).

 ## :star: Setup